Accelerating action: SDGs need ‘digital steroids’

 Thirdly, SDGs should become the guardrails for human-centric development of artificial intelligence.
 For example, by implementing SDG 5 (gender equality) and its related targets, engineers can ensure that AI does not perpetuate gender biases.
 Or, by adhering to the objectives of SDG 10 (reducing inequalities), AI would minimise the risk of disparities.
 Similar examples can be found for all the other SDGs.

-The illustration below shows how values such as affordability, inclusiveness, human-centredness and accountability (a total of 11 values), which are at the very heart of the SDG framework, interconnect with AI.
+The illustration below shows how values such as affordability, inclusiveness, human-centredness and accountability (a total of 11 values), at the heart of the SDG framework, interconnect with AI.

 What are the next steps?